723 Hill Hall

 “Fair Housing and Affordable Housing Advocacy: Reconciling the Dual Agenda,” 2005, Xavier de Souza Briggs, Ed., The Geography of Opportunity: Race and Housing Choice in Metropolitan America, Brookings Institution Press, pp. 266-286.

-I am co-director of the Global Urban Studies (GUS) doctoral program.
+I co-direct the Global Urban Studies (GUS) doctoral program.

-Information about GUS can be found at https://sasn.rutgers.edu/academics-admissions/graduate-programs/global-urban-studies-gus
+Information about GUS can be found here: http://https://sasn.rutgers.edu/academics-admissions/graduate-programs/global-urban-studies-gus